Anti-bullying policy 2021-2022

 · Are parents and children reassured by the implementation of the policy

 · Do any aspects of the policy need updating?

-3. Monitoring and evaluation to be undertaken at least once each year by the Head teacher and Deputy and learning mentor.
+3. Monitoring and evaluation to be undertaken at least once each year by the Headteacher, Deputy and Safeguarding Lead.